Anna E. Diaz

-Anna holds the designation of CERTIFIED FINANCIAL PLANNER™ (CFP®) and a Certificate in Investment Strategies and Portfolio Management from Wharton.
-She completed her undergraduate work in Financial Services at San Diego State University.
+Anna holds the CERTIFIED FINANCIAL PLANNER™ (CFP®) and Certified Exit Planning Advisor (CEPA) designations.
+She hold a Certificate in Investment Strategies and Portfolio Management from Wharton.
+Anna completed her undergraduate work in Financial Services at San Diego State University.

-She was born and raised in San Diego, and enjoys outdoor activities such as running or swimming in her spare time.
+Anna was born and raised in San Diego.
+In her spare time, she enjoys outdoor activities such as running and swimming.
 Anna lives in Carmel Valley with her husband and their two children.

 Why did you become a financial advisor?